QSaman/MarkDownFiles/GnuLinuxCommands/regex.md

 ```
 # Lookaround

 lookaround actually matches characters, but then gives up the match, returning only the result: match or no match.They do not consume characters in the string, but only assert whether a match is possible or not.
-For more information visit this [website](https://www.regular-expressions.info/lookaround.html)
+For more information visit this [website](https://www.regular-expressions.info/lookaround.html).

+If you want to use lookaround with `grep` you need to enable Perl regex by using `grep -P`.

 ## Lookahead

-If you want to use lookahead with `grep` you need to enable Perl regex by using `grep -P`.

 ### Negative Lookahead